iamneowise/BookStore-Application-Angular/README.md

 **Controller Layer:**

-1. SignupController: This class control the user signup
+6. SignupController: This class control the user signup
-  1. Attributes: -
+a.
+Attributes:  -
-  2. Methods:
+b.
+Methods:
-    1. saveUser(UserModel user): This method helps to store users in the database and return true or false based on the database transaction.
+i.	saveUser(UserModel user): This method helps to store users in the database and return true or false based on the database transaction.
-2. LoginController: This class controls the user login.
+7. LoginController: This class controls the user login.
-  1. Attributes: -
+a.
+Attributes: -
-  2. Methods:
+b.
+Methods:
-    1. checkUser(LoginModeldata): This method helps the user to sign up for the application and must return true or false
+i.	checkUser(LoginModel data): This method helps the user to sign up for the application and must return true or false
-3. ProductController: This class controls the add/edit/update/view products.
+8. ProductController: This class controls the add/edit/update/view products.
-  1. Attributes: -
+a.
+Attributes: -
-  2. Methods:
+b.
+Methods:
-    1. List\&lt;ProductModel\&gt;getProduct(): This method helps the admin to fetch all products from the database.
-    2. List\&lt;ProductModel\&gt;getHomeProduct(): This method helps to retrieve all the products from the database.
-    3. ProductModelproductEditData(Stringid): This method helps to retrieve a product from the database based on the productid.
-    4. productEditSave(ProductModeldata): This method helps to edit a product and save it to the database.
+i.
+List<ProductModel> getProduct(): This method helps the admin to fetch all products from the database. ii.
+List<ProductModel> getHomeProduct(): This method helps to retrieve all the products from the database. iii.
+ProductModel productEditData(String id): This method helps to retrieve a product from the database based on the productid. iv.	productEditSave(ProductModel data): This method helps to edit a product and save it to the database.
-    5. productSave(ProductModeldata): This method helps to add a new product to the database.
-    6. productDeleteStringid): This method helps to delete a product from the database.
+v.	productSave(ProductModel data): This method helps to add a new product to the database. vi.	productDelete String id): This method helps to delete a product from the database.
-4. CartController: This class helps in adding product to the cart, deleting the products from the cart, updating items in the cart.
+9. CartController: This class helps in adding product to the cart, deleting the products from the cart, updating items in the cart.
-  1. Attributes: -
+a.
+Attributes: -
-  2. Methods:
+b.
+Methods:
-    1. addToCart(StringQuantity, Stringid): This method helps the customer to add the product to the cart.
-    2. List\&lt;CartTempModel\&gt;showCart(Stringid): This method helps to view the cart items.
-    3. deleteCartItem(Stringid): This method helps to delete a product from the cart.
+i.	addToCart(String Quantity, String id): This method helps the customer to add the product to the cart. ii.
+List<CartTempModel> showCart(String id): This method helps to view the cart items. iii.	deleteCartItem(String id): This method helps to delete a product from the cart.
-5. OrderController: This class helps with the orders such as save order/ place an order/ view order.
+10. OrderController: This class helps with the orders such as save order/ place an order/ view order.
-  1. Attributes: -
+a.
+Attributes: -
-  2. Methods:
+b.
+Methods:
-    1. List\&lt;OrderTemp\&gt;getUserProducts(Stringid): This method helps to list the orders based on the user id.
-    2. saveProduct(Stringid): This method helps to save the cart items as an order.
-    3. placeOrder(OrderModelorder): This method helps to place an order by the customer.
+i.
+List<OrderTemp> getUserProducts(String id): This method helps to list the orders based on the user id. ii.	saveProduct(String id): This method helps to save the cart items as an order. iii.	placeOrder(OrderModel order): This method helps to place an order by the customer.

     ```